 - Two Drifters, one of our favorite travel blogs, has a great post with fun things to do in and around Woodstock, VT.

 - Trivago is our favorite search engine for finding good deals on hotels, inns, and B&Bs.

 - For more information on exploring this part of Vermont, check out A Leaf-Peeping Road Trip in Southern Vermont.

 Betsy Luce moved to the Sugarbush Farm with her family in 1945 when she was 2 years old.
-Her grandparents were from southern Vermont but her parents had grown up in the city and lusted for a country life.
-After trying to make a living farming, they turned to smoking cheese and developed a small mail order business from Grandmother Ayres’s Christmas card list.
-From those small beginnings the Sugarbush Cheese and Maple Farm grew.
+Her grandparents were from southern Vermont but her parents had grown up in the city and lusted for country life.
+After trying to make a living farming, they turned to smoking cheese and developed a small mail-order business from Grandmother Ayres’s Christmas card list.
+From those small beginnings, the Sugarbush Cheese and Maple Farm grew.
 Betsy married her junior high sweetheart, Larry Luce, who was a sugar maker and from there maple was added to the products.
 The mailing list has grown to 15,000 customers who mostly now order online (some different from the 1960s when orders arrived by mail with checks in them).
-Betsy writes a Facebook post weekly about farm activities and sends a monthly e mail to customers to keep them updated about life on the farm.
+Betsy writes a Facebook post weekly about farm activities and sends a monthly email to customers to keep them updated about life on the farm.